Information

 25.3.02

-BMC Helix SSO introduces the login-audit decoupling feature to ensure uninterrupted admin and end-user logins, even if audit event creation fails due to database exceptions.
-By isolating the login process from audit logging, this feature prevents database issues, such as insufficient space, from disrupting user login.
-Administrators can take advantage of this feature to improve system reliability and prevent downtime caused by audit-related failures.
+As an administrator, you can enable the login-audit decoupling configuration option to make sure users and administrators can log in even if audit event creation fails due to database exceptions.
+With this capability, you can improve system reliability and prevent downtime caused by audit-related errors.
 For more details, see Setting up tenants.

 Login-audit decoupling.png